 NOTE: The maximum loan limit per academic year is $20,500 ($33,000 for PsyD students).

-If you accepted a Federal Direct Stafford loan and this is your first loan at Pepperdine GSEP, you are required to complete both an Entrance Counseling and a Direct Loan Master Promissory Note (MPN) at studentloans.gov.
+If you accepted a Federal Direct Unsubsidized Stafford loan and this is your first loan at Pepperdine GSEP, you are required to complete both the Loan Entrance Counseling and a Direct Loan Master Promissory Note (MPN) at studentloans.gov.
 This is a federal requirement and must be completed before the Financial Aid Office can process your loan.

-The Graduate PLUS Loan is an option for students who need additional funding beyond what is available through the Federal Stafford Loan program.
-The Graduate PLUS Loan is a federally-guaranteed loan that requires credit approval from the U.S. Department of Education.
+The Federal Direct Graduate PLUS Loan is an option for students who need additional funding beyond what is available through the Federal Stafford Loan program.
+The Federal Direct Graduate PLUS Loan is a federally-guaranteed loan that requires credit approval from the U.S. Department of Education.
 It is generally available to students who do not have adverse credit.
-The Graduate PLUS Loan may be borrowed for up to a student's Cost of Attendance minus other financial aid that has been awarded.
+The Federal Direct Graduate PLUS Loan may be borrowed for up to a student's Cost of Attendance minus other financial aid that has been awarded.

 For detailed information regarding this loan, including the current interest rate, please visit the Federal Student Aid website.
 In order to begin the application process, please visit Student Loans and use your FSA ID to access the website.
 Once logged in, select "Request a PLUS Loan" from the menu options so that you can complete both the credit check and PLUS Master Promissory Note (MPN).